jpatdalton/deep_learning_project/README.md

 TO PREDICT SINGLE IMAGES:<br>

+note: The image should be cropped around the number.
+There is no localizer, so prediction will not work well on numbers that take up a small part of the image<br>

 import predictor<br>
 predictor.process(file_name)

 LIVE CAMERA APPLICATION (Only tested on Mac OS X 10.11):<br>

+note: This application also requires numbers to take up a majority of the image.
+There should be little extra space in the image outside of the number.
+It will not work on numbers far away from your camera.
+I'd suggest opening up photo booth to see what you are showing the camera.
 import mac_camera_app<br>
 mac_camera_app.execute(model_file)